camerahub/camerahub/README.md

 ### `CAMERAHUB_SECRET_KEY`

 Random secret value.
-Generate [here](https://miniwebtool.com/django-secret-key-generator/)
+The default string is for testing only and is insecure in production.
+Generate a new one [here](https://miniwebtool.com/django-secret-key-generator/)
 Default: `OverrideMe!`

 ### `CAMERAHUB_EMAIL_BACKEND`